citiesense/docs/pages/3-User types.md

 __How do I add a project to the map?__

-_Start by either searching for an address in a city on Citiesense (provide the address search feature here like it is on the homepage maybe) or by browsing properties on a main city map page.
-[Select a city](http://www.citiesense.com/cities)!_
+_Start by either searching for an address in a city on Citiesense (provide the address search feature here like it is on the homepage maybe) or by browsing properties on one of the city map pages: [Select a city](http://www.citiesense.com/cities)_

 __Can I change a project that I did not create / do not own?__